How to Stop Chargebacks: 5 Effective Strategies

 Every time a cardholder files a chargeback, a merchant has to pay a chargeback fee between $15 and $100 per chargeback.
 Even if the merchant wins the chargeback, you still pay these fees and other administrative costs.

-After account termination, the merchant is entered into a MATCH list (i.e. a blacklist) and will find it exceedingly difficult to open a new account even with a different acquirer for a period of five years.
+After account termination, the merchant is entered into a MATCH list (i.e. a blacklist) and will find it exceedingly difficult to open a new account even with a different acquirer for five years.
 And even if they get a new account, it will be a high-risk merchant account with higher processing fees than a regular merchant account.

 5 ways to stop chargebacks